rafis/AdaGramWP/README.md

 ...
 wordN   83
 ```
-AdaGram will assume that provided word frequencies are actually obtained from training file.
-You may build a dictionary file using `utils/dictionary_MST.sh INPUT_FILE DICT_FILE`.
+AdaGramWP will assume that provided word frequencies are actually obtained from training file.
+You may build a dictionary file from an MST-parsed file by using `utils/dictionary_MST.sh INPUT_FILE DICT_FILE`.

 ## Playing with a model

  After model is trained, you may use learned word vectors in the same way as ones learned by word2vec.
-However, since AdaGram learns several vectors for each word, you may need to _disambiguate_ a word using its context first, in order to determine which vector should be used.
+However, since AdaGramWP learns several vectors for each word, you may need to _disambiguate_ a word using its context first, in order to determine which vector should be used.

 First, load the model and the dictionary:
 ```
-julia> using AdaGram
+julia> using AdaGramWP
 julia> vm, dict = load_model("PATH_TO_THE_MODEL");
 ```